 It's estimated that fewer than one million abortions take place annually and more than 55 million abortions have been performed in the U.S. since 1973, based on accumulative data from the two primary sources of U.S. abortion statistics - U.S. Centers for Disease Control (CDC) and the Guttmacher Institute.

-Reported number of legal abortions in the United States for selected years according to the Centers for Disease Control and Prevention’s (CDC) 2010 Abortion Surveillance Report (see graph).
+The graph below shows the reported number of legal abortions in the U.S. for selected years according to the CDC's 2015 Abortion Surveillance Report.

-In 2010, three states — California, Maryland and New Hampshire — did not report abortions to the CDC.
-The number of reported abortions in 2008, in these three states, totaled 251,680, the majority in California.
-That puts the estimated number of U.S. abortions in 2008 at 1,017,331.
+In 2014, several states, including California, Maryland, and New Hampshire - did not report abortions to the CDC.
+Based on other sources, the total number of abortions in those states in 2014 is approximately 188,000 - the majority occurring in California.

-According to the 2010 CDC report:
+According to the 2015 CDC report:

-- 40 percent women who had abortions in the U.S. had no other children
+- 41 percent women who had abortions in the U.S. had no other children

 - 44 percent of women who had abortions in the U.S. had at least one previous abortion

-- 85 percent of women who had abortions in the U.S. were unmarried
+- 86 percent of women who had abortions in the U.S. were unmarried

-According to the Guttmacher Institute, the research arm of the nation’s leading abortion seller, Planned Parenthood:
+And according to the Guttmacher Institute, the research arm of the nation’s leading abortion seller, Planned Parenthood: